 Tips For Your Tattoo Day

-Welcome to Overground Tattoo!
-We are excited and grateful you have chosen us for your body art.
+Welcome to Overground!
+We are excited and grateful you have chosen us for your new tattoo.
 Below you will find tips and tricks to ensure your tattoo experience is maximized to the fullest.

-At this point in your process of getting a tattoo, you have already secured your appointment with a deposit.
+At this point you have most likely met your artist, and secured your appointment with a deposit.
 Here at Overground Tattoo we implement a Deposit Policy to ensure your time as well as the artists time is utilized efficiently.

-Deposit Policy: You must place a deposit at the time of booking to ensure you have secured that date and time.
-The deposit will be applied towards the total amount of your tattoo.
-If you need to cancel or reschedule, we require a 24 hour notice in order for your deposit to be refunded.
-If you cancel the day of or no show your deposit will be NON-REFUNDABLE.
+Deposit Policy: We require a deposit at the time of booking in order to secure that date and time.
+The deposit will be applied towards the cost of your tattoo.
+If you need to cancel or reschedule we require a 48 hour notice in order for your deposit to be transferable.
+If you cancel the day of or no show your deposit will be forfeited.

 2. Do not come in with a sunburn.
-When your skin is sunburnt, blood rushes to the surface of the effected area in order to heal it.
-Tattooing over sunburnt with likely cause more bleeding than usual while being tattooed.
-This can also result in scarring.
+When your skin is sunburnt blood rushes to the surface of the affected area.
+Tattooing over sunburnt skin will likely cause excessive bleeding.
+This can also result in scarring and longer healing times.

 3. Prepare your skin.
-It is a good idea to moisturize regularly for at least a week prior to your appointment.
+It is a good idea to moisturize a few days to a week prior to your appointment.
 This will allow your skin to tolerate the session better, and help speed up the healing process.

 6. Shower before your appointment.
 Avoid lotion or perfume on the area in which you are getting tattooed.

 8. Bring a drink and snacks.
-While we do take short breaks here and there, its a good idea to have something that is easily accessible with one hand during your session.
-Drinks like juice, sports drinks or soda are recommended since they contain sugar.
-This helps to help maintain your bodies blood sugar level during your session.
+We do take short breaks, but it’s still a good idea to have something that is easily accessible with one hand during your session.
+Drinks like juice, sports drinks or soda are recommended since the sugar content is high; this helps to help maintain your bodies blood sugar level during your session.

-**If during your session you experience feeling shaky, excessive sweating, headache, are lightheaded, turn pale, blurred vision or heart rate increase please tell your artist immediately as you are experiencing the effects of low blood sugar.
-A little break and some proper snacks will have you feeling better in no time.**
+**At anytime during your tattoo you experience shakiness, sweating, headaches, lightheadedness, blurred vision, or increased heart rate please tell your artist immediately as you are most likely experiencing the effects of low blood sugar.**

-10. For safety reasons, we ask that you not bring children.
-We understand this accommodation can be difficult and urge you to talk to your artist who will be happy to reschedule you.
+10. For safety reasons we ask that you don’t bring children.
+We understand this can be difficult sometimes but trust us, it’s for the best.
+We need you to be focused on yourself and your own comfort….plus, you deserve to enjoy this experience!

 11. Feel free to bring some sort of entertainment or distraction.
-Phone, iPad, etc along with headphones are a great way to pass the time.
+Phone, iPad, headphones….don’t worry, we won’t think you’re rude 😉

 Frequently Asked Questions